-Another Great Day
+Framed Oil: Another Great Day

 Born in Pembrokeshire, Wales, in 1968, Senja began life by the sea, before moving to The Lake District to grow up surrounded by mountains and lakes.
 Daughter to the outdoor adventure author, Colin Mortlock, her unconventional childhood was filled with exciting expeditions; hiking, kayaking, climbing, cycling, sailing and camping.
 This is where her love of the Scottish coastline took root, as every school holiday involved escaping north to backpack around practically every island in Scotland, travelling by foot and wild camping by the coast.
 Her mother was the creative force in the family, always encouraging drawing and painting or using natural materials to make sculptures and models when out on an expedition.

-A keen surfer, Senja is inspired by her love of the ocean, painting outdoors on location whenever she can.
-Engaging directly with the elements, Senja aims to capture the spirit of the ocean and her emotional connection to it.
-Splitting her time between the East Lothian coastline and the Kintyre Peninsula, you will often find her perched on the edge of the land, using a pochade box of oil paints with a prepared board slotted neatly into the lid.
-These studies are then worked up into larger paintings in her Edinburgh studio.
-The richly textured, dynamic brushstrokes often bely the accurate detail of these real locations, and those lucky enough to live by, or visit, these striking coastlines will vouch for the dramatic light and colours at play.
+Senja moved to Edinburgh in 1986 where she completed her degree.
+Attending Edinburgh College of Art and Leith School of Art, she explored stone carving, life drawing, illustration, watercolour and the development of oil painting.
+It was in these latter classes that Senja found her preferred medium, loving the bold, textured brush marks of impasto oil paint, and enjoying the expressive nature of moving paint freely around the canvas, blending and mixing colour in unusual patterns.
+Recently, Senja has also been exploring a variety of charcoal techniques to capture the raw, dramatic power of the ocean.
+Splitting her time between Edinburgh and her new, purpose built studio on the Kintyre Peninsula, you will often find her perched on the shoreline, using a pochade box of oil paints with a primed board slotted into the lid.
+These plein air studies are then worked up into larger paintings in the studio.
+The richly textured, dynamic brushstrokes often bely the accurate detail of these real locations, and those lucky enough to live by, or visit, these striking Scottish coastlines will vouch for the dramatic light and colours at play.

-Early influences include the brooding stormscapes of Emil Nolde and the solitary figure of 'The Monk by the Sea' by Casper David Friedrich.
+A keen surfer, Senja has a deep, emotional connection to the sea and a healthy respect for its many moods.
+Her paintings often convey this understanding of her subject, inviting the viewer to engage with the elements and to share in the spirit of the ocean.
+Her paintings can take you for a quiet wander along peaceful sands or plunge you shamelessly into the heart of powerful, crashing waves.
+Early influences include the brooding stormscapes of Emil Nolde and the solitary figure of The Monk by the Sea by Casper David Friedrich.
 These works embody the immensity and elemental qualities of the ocean in all its raw and untamable beauty.
 There is a love of Turner's loose brushstrokes and dramatic skies and, recently, Senja has followed the footsteps of her favourite artist, William MacTaggart, recreating some of his plein air experiences, painting on the beaches of Kintyre.